karroot/Hypermedia-2018-2019-Gallotti-Galli-Falconi/README.md

 _This web application has been developed as part of "Hypermedia" course at Politecnico di Milano in 2019._

-You can find the website online at this [link](https://mdgbookstore.herokuapp.com/index.html "MDGbooks") and the public API at [this one](https://mdgbookstore.herokuapp.com/docs "Swagger API").
+You can find the website online at this [link](https://mdgbookstore.herokuapp.com/index.html "MDGbooks") , the public API at [this one](https://mdgbookstore.herokuapp.com/docs "Swagger API") and the backend documentation at [this one](https://mdgbookstore.herokuapp.com/backend/main.html).

 **Collaborators** (in aplhabetical order):